-- Maximum area per sign face and number of permitted signs for temporary Wall Banners and Freestanding Banners were modified to allow flexibility for larger properties. - Wall Banners were provided a sliding scale based on structure square footage. - Freestanding Banners' maximum size was increased from 36 sq. ft. to 40. - The number of permitted signs for both Wall Banners and Freestanding Banners was modified to read "Up to two (Wall Banners and/or Freestanding Banners); when combined total square footage not to exceed max area per sign face."
+- Maximum area per sign face and number of permitted signs for temporary Wall Banners and Freestanding Banners were modified to allow flexibility for larger properties. - Wall Banners were provided a sliding scale based on structure square footage. - Freestanding Banners' maximum size was increased from 36 square feet to 40. - The number of permitted signs for both Wall Banners and Freestanding Banners was modified to read "Up to two (Wall Banners and/or Freestanding Banners); when combined total square footage not to exceed max area per sign face."

-Development Agreement [Article 6: Administration and Procedures] - [Section 11-5-6(1)(C) - Page 150
+Development Agreement [Article 5: Guarantee of Public Improvements] - [Section 11-5-6(1)(C)] - Page 150

-This new modification is being presented to City Council for informational purposes only.
 City staff identified the absence of an Administration and Procedures agreement in the UDO.
 The UDO stipulates any application subdividing property and involving public infrastructure requires a subdivision improvements agreement to be approved by City Council.
 However, the UDO does not provide language on procedures for properties not being subdivided and involving public infrastructure.
-City staff will be adding procedure language to the UDO for these cases.
-Language changes are being proposed by City Attorney Corey Hoffmann and will be provided to City Council in the proposed ordinance.